 With IKNS, Debbie Francis Revamps Her Role at OppenheimerFunds

 Debbie Francis, completed her studies for the M.S. in Information and Knowledge Strategy (IKNS) program in December 2013.
 She chose IKNS to improve her skills and boost her knowledge about information strategy for her current role at OppenheimerFunds.
 As assistant vice president, she has managed a team of 13 quality assurance analysts.
 Since she completed the program, she now leads projects related to OppenheimerFunds's Enterprise Architecture, a newly elevated version of the role she held.
-We spoke with her about her experience in the IKNS program, her Capstone project for NASA, and her increased responsibilities at OppenheimerFunds.
+We spoke with her about her experience in the IKNS program, and her increased responsibilities at OppenheimerFunds.